sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 The `UriClipAsset` is a special `Asset` that lets you handle the media file to use inside the GStreamer Editing Services.
 It has APIs that let you get information about the medias.
-Also, the tags found in the media file are set as Metadatas of the Asser.
+Also, the tags found in the media file are set as Metadata of the Asset.

 # Implements